Theme

 Where it fits

-This belongs in the generative media layer.
+Open it as part of the generative media layer.
 It is most relevant for readers following text-to-image, text-to-video, efficient diffusion architectures, ComfyUI or diffusers workflows, and emerging world-model research.

 Reporting note